indusworks-io/dppl_mes/frontend/src/development/Devemploment.md

 5. Job Card Wastage Functionality -- Done
 6. Job Card Update Functionality -- Done
 7. Downtime Log Update Functionality -- Done
+8. Include Job Card In Downtime Logs

-# UI/UX Improvement
+# Frontend UI/UX Improvement
-1. Update App Name
+- Update App Name
-2. Update App Icon
+- Update App Icon
-3. Update App Favicon
+- Update App Favicon
-4. Update Page Title
+- Update Page Title -- Done
-5. Update Navbar with SoundSeal Logo & Hyperlink
+- Update Navbar with SoundSeal Logo & Hyperlink
-6. Add Logout Functionality
+- Add Logout Functionality
-7. Make All Fonts, Borders, Spacing, Radius etc. consistent as per Google Material Design
-8. Login Page Logo
+- Login Page Logo
-9. Remove Title From Factory Floor Plan Component
+- Remove Title From Factory Floor Plan Component
-10. In FactoryFloorMap.vue, Map overlay, if there is no job running then performance value should be N/A
+- In FactoryFloorMap.vue, Map overlay, if there is no job running then performance value should be N/A
-11. In Machine.vue, Active Job Section, if there is no job running then performance value should be N/A
+- In Machine.vue, Active Job Section, if there is no job running then performance value should be N/A
+- Consistent Date Time Format
+- Consitent Duration Format
+- Make All Fonts, Borders, Spacing, Radius etc. consistent as per Google Material Design
+- Include Percentage Completed On Map Overlay.

+# Backend Development
+1. Update Desk Navbar Logo
+2. Update Desk Favicon
+3. Update Job Card Report To Incorporate Wastage

 ## Job Card List View Development
 Now we are working on the Job Card Tab in the Machine Page.